-Priority # 7: Disaster Preparedness Be aware of potential threats of significant losses from both natural disasters and acts of terrorism.
-Continue to assess and plan for such possibilities and therefore, improve our ability to respond to and mitigate their consequences Objectives: New Rank Prior Rank Continue to monitor availability of funding for state or federal programs designed to assist city and county Emergency Service Disaster Agency coordinators, law enforcement and firefighting organizations in upgrading their abilities to prepare and respond to natural or man-made disasters that realistically could occur within the District.
-1 1 Utilize the staff's technical expertise to monitor the availability of any state of federal financial assistance programs that would offset the costs of development a county by county or regional hazard mitigation plan that would include resilience planning relative to natural disasters and/or the closing of a large regional employer.
-2 3 Utilize the staff's technical expertise to monitor the availability of any state or federal financial assistance programs designed to ensure the overall coordination and consistency of locally developed emergency preparedness.
-Ensure that response plans are up to date at the regional level along with their compatibility with state mitigation plans and strategies.
-3 2
+Priority # 8: Disaster Preparedness Prior Rank Be aware of potential threats of significant losses from both natural disasters and acts of terrorism.
+Continue to assess and plan for such possibilities and therefore, improve our ability to respond to and mitigate their consequences.
+7 Objectives: New Rank Prior Rank Utilize the staff's technical expertise to monitor the availability of any state or federal financial assistance programs designed to ensure the overall coordination and consistency of locally developed emergency preparedness.
+Ensure that response plans are up to date at the regional level, along with their compatibility with state mitigation plans and strategies.
+1 3 Continue to monitor availability of funding for state or federal programs designed to assist city and county Emergency Service Disaster Agency coordinators, law enforcement, and firefighting organizations in upgrading their abilities to prepare and respond to natural or man-made disasters that realistically could occur within the district.
+2 1 Utilize the staff's technical expertise to monitor the availability of any state of federal financial assistance programs that would offset the costs of developing a county-by-county or regional hazard mitigation plan that would include resilience planning relative to natural disasters and/or the closing of a large regional employer 3 2 d.
+Alignment with State of Illinois Development Priorities